photonixapp/photonix/README.md

 * Use Tensorflow's [Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) initially Mobilenet trained on COCO.
 It should be able to give bounding boxes.
 The Open Images dataset-trained models might also be useful for a wider range of labels.
 * Object detection with bounding boxes using [YOLO](https://pjreddie.com/darknet/yolo/).
 This might not be required if Tensorflow Detection Model Zoo is good enough, SSD seems better than YOLO now which is in the models above.
 Using this just on the pre-trained COCO dataset should be a good enough start as the labels are things that people would take search for.
 Locating and counting the people in photos will be a great use on it's own.
-* Use [Recognizing Image Style](http://sergeykarayev.com/recognizing-image-style) to label style of an image.
-Might be worth downloading the dataset and using it to retrain a modern model like Mobilenet.
-[Tensorflow implementation](https://github.com/joelthchao/tensorflow-finetune-flickr-style) and labels can be seen [here](https://github.com/joelthchao/tensorflow-finetune-flickr-style/blob/master/assemble_data.py#L15).
 * Score photos using [NIMA Neural Image Assessment](https://research.googleblog.com/2017/12/introducing-nima-neural-image-assessment.html).
 We can use this to determine things like what to use for album covers and slideshows.

-### Updates

-* New ML models could be dirtibuted via IPFS as they are quite big.
-The installation would include the IPFS client and once they have downloaded the new model they become a peer to share with other users and reduce bandwith.